 The car market is rarely out of the headlines and has been on a bit of rollercoaster ride in recent years with used car values rising quickly when supplies dried up in the wake of the pandemic ... only for those used values to come tumbling back down again.
 With used car values stable once again, it means that it's now a pretty good time to pick up a used car.

-September 1st signalled the registration plate change, with a new '73' plate replacing the '23' plate that appeared back in March.
-With many new car buyers love to have that special feeling of the latest plate, which means they’ll be part exchanging their used cars.
+March 1st signals the registration plate change, with the DVLA releasing the new '24' plate, replacing the '73' plate that appeared back in September.
+With many new car buyers loving to have that special feeling of the latest number plate, it means they’ll be part exchanging their used cars.
 This swells dealer used stock, with more cars to choose from.
 This puts you in a strong position to negotiate and buy as the dealer has more cars to sell and meet targets.

 There are other things to consider as well.
 Much like motorbikes, convertibles and camper vans also sell very well in summer due to the sunny weather — so avoid buying in the hotter months if you're in the market for a used convertible as prices are likely to be strong, while there's always more demand for a 4x4 in the winter months which again, pushes up prices of these cars.